 6. Practice muscle relaxation and deep breathing techniques

-One of the biggest issues many people have in getting to sleep is where their muscles tense up due to anxiety.
+One of the biggest issues many people have in getting to sleep is where their muscles tense up due to anxiety and panic attacks.
 This often happens as a response to being worried about getting to sleep, so you end up in a self-fulfilling feedback loop.

 The good news is that pretty much anything you have voluntary control over in your body responds to regular practice.
 Take some time before you go to sleep to try to relax all your muscles in one area of your body at a time.